 The active edge of the line clock used for sampling the input signals from the physical layer, namely data and frame-pulse-indication signals, are programmed to use the opposite edge of the active edge, which is used by the physical layer (framer).
-For example, if the physical layer uses the positive edge of the receive line clock to launch data and frame-pulse-indication signals, the receive active-line clock-edge selection bit is programmed to 1, so that the receive line interface block uses the negative edge to sample the incoming signals.
-In diagnostic loopback, the receive active-line clock edge is programmed to use the opposite edge as that of the transmit interface.
-So, the receive active-line clock-edge selection (RAES) is programmed inverted from the transmit active-line clock-edge selection (TAES) during diagnostic loopback.
+For example, if the physical layer uses the positive edge of the receive line clock to launch data and frame-pulse-indication signals, then the receive active-line clock-edge selection bit is programmed to 1, so that the receive line interface block uses the negative edge to sample the incoming signals.
+In diagnostic loopback, the receive active-line clock-edge selection (RAES) is programmed inverted from the transmit active-line clock-edge selection (TAES) during diagnostic loopback.